 After a 15 year ride on the rollercoaster that is the San Francisco startup scene, I moved back to my hometown in early 2020 to be closer to family.
-After going head's down in work mode and getting adjusted to our new remote world order, this year I finally got back to one of my favorite old hobbies: photowalks.
+I went head's down at work during the pandemic and got adjusted to our new remote world order, before finally getting back to one of my favorite old hobbies this year: photowalks.

 “Photography is a love affair with life.”